 MENU

-How to Open an Online Casino in Peru
+How to Start an Online Casino in Peru

 The history of casinos and gambling in Peru is not old, and it is unnecessary to go far back in time to get to the starting point.
 On 1 May 1979, Peru authorised the operation of brick-and-mortar casinos within its borders.
 Eleven years later, slot machines received legal approval for use.
 Initially, slot machine rooms were subject to a mere 3% tax rate for the first two years.
 From 1992 onwards, that tax was raised to 20%.

 Closer to the present day, there were two significant moments in the evolution of casinos and gambling in Peru.
 In 2006, the Casino and Slot Machine Gaming Activity Law was enacted and approved with many new conditions, including increased taxes.
-In 2009, new regulations were issued requiring casinos, halls and companies to conduct internal audits and to designate funds to combat financing of crimes such as money laundering or the financing of illicit activities.
+In 2009, new regulations were issued requiring casinos, halls, and companies to conduct internal audits and designate funds to combat the financing of crimes such as money laundering or other illicit activities.

-Finally, on 13 February 2024, the long-awaited Law N 31557, which regulates online casinos and betting businesses, came into force.
-In this way, Peru’s iGaming situation changed utterly, joining the list of regulated countries in LatAm, such as Brazil, Argentina, Colombia, and Panama.
+Finally, on 13 August 2023, the long-awaited Law N 31557, which regulates online casinos and betting businesses, was published.
+This way, Peru's iGaming situation changed utterly, joining the list of regulated countries in LatAm, such as Brazil, Argentina, Colombia, and Panama.

 When considering opening an online casino in Peru, it is crucial to understand the legal situation of the industry in the country.
 The first law related to gambling was created in 1840.
 Still, it was only during the 1990s that the laws regulating land-based casinos, lotteries, and sports betting were updated and clarified.